MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-websphere-to-vm.md

 ## Prepare the web app for deployment

 When you deploy your application to WebSphere Application Server, your redirect URL changes to the redirect URL of your deployed WebSphere Application Server instance.
-You need to change these settings in your `properties file`.
+You need to change these settings in your properties file.

-1. Navigate to your app's `authentication.properties` file and change the value of `app.homePage` to your server URL and port number you are planning to use.
+1. Navigate to your app's *authentication.properties* file and change the value of `app.homePage` to your server URL and port number you are planning to use.

     ```ini
     # app.homePage is by default set to dev server address and app context path on the server